Rental property owners have many responsibilities when it comes to managing their property.

 Make sure that you have all the needed paperwork that’s required by Washington laws or you may find yourself losing money from the fines received for noncompliance.

 If you notice that you don’t have long-term tenants or have high turnover or vacancy rates, chances are your rent price is wrong.

 Experienced property managers know how to determine the correct rental price.
+It’s one of their many responsibilities.
 They do this by studying the market and doing comparative analysis on the property.